Last updated: August 2022 Review Date: August 2023

 8. Consideration of Claims

-8.1 Claims for extension to the scheduled submission deadline will be reviewed and approved or rejected by the nominated member of staff within the Faculty/Programme.
+8.1 Claims for extension to the scheduled submission deadline will be reviewed and approved or rejected by the nominated member of staff within the Faculty/Institute.

-8.2 University Level Extenuating Circumstances claims are submitted to Registry Services and will be presented to the University Extenuating Circumstances Sub-Board for consideration.
+8.2 University Level Extenuating Circumstances claims are submitted to Exams and will be presented to the University Extenuating Circumstances Sub-Board for consideration.

 8.3 The Extenuating Circumstances Sub-Board is delegated authority by the University Examination Board.
 Membership of the Extenuating Circumstances Sub-Board to the University Examination Board(s).
 The University Extenuating Circumstances Sub Board will comprise:

-iv) an appropriate/ senior member of Academic Registry.
+- an appropriate/ senior member of Academic Registry, or nominee

 8.4 Terms of reference of the Extenuating Circumstances Sub Board are: